ClubElecINSSET/discord-account-verification/README.md

 To configure discord account verification, please modify the configurations of the systemd service according to your needs.

+Do not forget to create an application in the Discord Developer Portal and to give the permissions:
+- Manage Roles
+- Send Messages
+- Use Slash Commands

 ## License

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.